Summer Reading Program

 Director of Elementary Education

-Summer is a time for relaxation, spending time with family, and renewing friendships.
+Mrs. Kerin Slattery, Director of ELA, Secondary Reading and Library Services Summer is a time for relaxation, spending time with family, and renewing friendships.
 It is also a time for our students to reflect on the lessons learned throughout the school year and to renew their commitment to be lifelong learners.
 As each student in Levittown has made individual strides throughout the school year, it is imperative that the students remain on this learning path, especially during the summer months.
 Current research shows that the average student will lose approximately one month of instruction during the summer break.
 To avoid this loss, it is imperative that students read over the summer to maintain comprehension and vocabulary skills, as well as to strengthen their ability to analyze information and think critically.

-expand section High Schools
+High Schools

-Entering Grade 9: Refugee by Allan Gratz
+Entering Grades 9: Refugee by Allan Gratz

 Entering English Grades 10, 10 Pre AP, and 11: Students are expected to engage in an independent reading experience where they choose their own book to read from the reading list for their incoming grade level.
-The Summer Reading Chart is expected to be completed and handed into the student's English teacher upon the commencement of the 2024-25 school year.
+The Summer Reading Chart is expected to be completed and handed into the student's English teacher upon the commencement of the 2026-27 school year.
 Please find the summer reading book list for your grade level below.

 Teachers are available to answer questions via EMAIL regarding the summer assignments as follows: